bengrunfeld/study-notes/immutable-js.md

 # Immutable.js

-"Maximum reliance on immutable objects is widely accepted as a sound strategy for creating simple, reliable code." - *s1*
+"Maximum reliance on immutable objects is widely accepted as a sound strategy for creating simple, reliable code." - *s1 - Oracle*

 ## Definition of an Immutable Object